 My hardest day Machu Picchu and an interview with the best Guide who got me through it.

-There I was at 4 am still dark heading up the mountain, above the clouds waiting for the sun to come up in front of me and the only other person was my husband quietly walking along helping me make it to the top of Dead woman’s pass.
+There I was at 4 am still dark heading up the mountain to Machu Picchu.
+Above the clouds waiting for the sun to come up in front of me and the only other person was my husband quietly walking along helping me.
+The top of Dead woman’s pass was today’s goal.

-I had done all the prep work, arrived in Cusco early and spent four days acclimatizing to the altitude, taken the anti-altitude medicine given to me and drank lots of coca tea.
-I felt good climbing on to the bus that morning at 4 am heading to one of my greatest adventures so far, climbing Machu Picchu.
+I had done all the prep work.
+Arrived in Cusco early and spent four days acclimatizing to the altitude.
+Taken the anti-altitude medicine given to me and drank lots of coca tea.
+I felt good climbing onto the bus that morning at 4 am heading to one of my greatest adventures so far, Machu Picchu.
 But here I was on the side of a mountain so high in altitude that I was having trouble breathing, the rest of our group long gone having been lucky enough to be with a very young, fit group they had no problem tackling this pass.
 Me, I had trouble from day one.

 We took it easy for the first day and quietly toured the city and surrounding area for four days, that should be enough, right?
 Nope.

-The trek didn’t start off bad I was ready to go and not falling too far behind on the first day but my guide (patience of a saint) waited for me as the climb got steeper and helped and encouraged me along.
+The trek didn’t start off bad.
+I was ready to go and not falling too far behind on the first day.
+But my guide (patience of a saint) waited for me as the climb got steeper he helped and encouraged me along.
 So I kept going.
-By the time we got to our second night of camping at the bottom of Dead Woman’s pass I was exhausted and sick and not able to eat for the first day and ready to quit.
+By the time we got to our second night of camping at the bottom of Dead Woman’s pass I was exhausted and sick.
+Not to mention not able to eat for the first day and ready to quit.
 Our guide talked to me and said not to worry I could get up earlier than the rest the next day and get a head start so that I didn’t fall behind, so optimistic!

-I reached the top and gloriously fell to the ground to rest when I was told get going it’s a long climb down, another 3- 4 hours down, down, down.
-So off I was to the next camp site for the night where by the time I got there I had my appetite back a bit anyway.
+I reached the top and gloriously fell to the ground to rest.
+When I was told get going it’s a long climb down, I’ll be honest I wondered if a helicopter could get me. it was another 3- 4 hours down, down, down.
+So off I was to the next campsite for the night whereby the time I got there I had my appetite back a bit anyway.
 The rest of the walk was pretty much the same hardship without the long climbs up until we reached…The Gringo Killer!

-Appropriately named the Gringo Killer pass is so steep and the steps so large that the only way I could do this was to say hold my poles I crawling up this one on my hands and knees, but I will save that for another story.
+Appropriately named the Gringo Killer pass is so steep and the steps so large that the only way I could do this, hold my poles I crawling up this one on my hands and knees.
+Butthat’ss another tale.

 5 days, 4 nights and a lot of pain but it was worth it and to anyone, whether you are ready or not give it a go, it is not a race I wasn’t there to win it I was there to finish it was my motto.